Skip to main content

 HIGH PREVALENCE

-Peanuts and peanut sauce are common in Rwandan cuisine, often used in stews and as flavor enhancers.
+Peanuts and peanut sauce show up often in Rwandan cooking, thickening stews and adding flavor.

 COMMONLY FOUND IN: